 What is more, “The House” also boasts of famous original Japanese artwork, which was painted on site!

-Besides there are also terraces and courtyards and a massive walk-in closet as well as a place to store 200 pairs of shoes!
+Besides, there are also terraces and courtyards and a massive walk-in closet, and a place to store 200 pairs of shoes!

-And here I was thinking that only sprawling mansions and estates can command such hefty prices.
+And here I thought that only sprawling mansions and estates could command such hefty prices.